And When Nurses Kill in Tax-Shelters.

 Realms Without the Rule of Law.

-On 29th March, in Manchester, UK, male nurse Victorino Chua was charged with three counts of murder.
-Chua has also been charged with one count of causing grievous bodily harm with intent, 22 counts of attempting to cause grievous bodily harm with intent and eight offences of attempting to administer poison, under the Offences Against the Person Act.
+On 29th March, 2014, in Manchester, UK, male nurse Victorino Chua was charged with three counts of murder.
+Chua was also charged with one count of causing grievous bodily harm with intent, 22 counts of attempting to cause grievous bodily harm with intent and eight offences of attempting to administer poison, under the Offences Against the Person Act.